GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 - When you're done, preview the settings.
 - The values are not displayed correctly, right?
 - This is because you haven't specified which pet's information is displayed in the list screen yet.
-This is because you haven't specified which pet's information you want to see in the list screen yet.
   - The `Lorem ipsum` is a common dummy content idiom that Bubble will automatically give you

 ![bg right h:700px](images/2021-11-10-22-17-32.png)